Resolution 335 (2011)1

 d. interest is increasing in improving energy efficiency as a key solution to energy problems;

 e. a wide range of renewable energy resources is now economically and technologically available;

 f. despite the climate emergency context, international negotiations are making only slow progress.

 3. The energy supply framework prevailing today represents a break in the link between energy and the local area, with local and regional authorities being excluded from the major decisions taken and consequently becoming heavily energy-dependent.
-The Congress is convinced that the present situation requires a transition to a new energy paradigm in which “flow” (renewable) energies are used and consumption is lower and more efficient than today.
+The Congress of Local and Regional Authorities of the Council of Europe is convinced that the present situation requires a transition to a new energy paradigm in which “flow” (renewable) energies are used and consumption is lower and more efficient.

 4. It has become imperative to lower the costs to energy consumers, especially for individual consumers, in order to reduce the excessive dependence on only a limited number of energy suppliers or energy supply methods.
 It has also become imperative to give consumers a possibility of choosing among a wide variety of alternative energy sources, and to encourage citizens’ initiatives and innovation in energy production.

-6. The new paradigm calls for close cooperation of all levels of government, including transfer of resources from the national state to the regional and local sector to secure immediate and sufficient climate action.
+6. The new paradigm calls for the close co-operation of all levels of government, including transfer of resources from the national state to the regional and local sector to secure immediate and sufficient climate action.

 7. The Congress is also convinced that this new paradigm is already appearing, especially following initiatives by local and regional authorities.
 Suitable technologies and systems are already available and there is no shortage of practical examples.
 Nevertheless, the energy transition process must be accelerated (or started where it has not yet taken off) in order to make our societies less vulnerable and guide them towards a more judicious use of natural resources, with due respect for the balance of the biosphere.